Get organised with Researcher Profiles

 Generally, researcher profiles can greatly help increase your visibility, making it easier to connect with like-minded colleagues for future projects.

-Researcher Profiles info graphic
+Developing your Researcher Profiles

-Watch the 40-minute (or relevant chapters) Making an Impact 2024 session 'Your Researcher Profile: How to Maximise Impact with Metrics' organised by The Academy:
+Watch the 40-minute (or relevant chapters) Making an Impact 2024 session 'Your Researcher Profile: How to Maximise Impact with Metrics' organised by The Academy.

 ORCID